codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

    `kubectl apply -f <filename>`

-### Step 3: Configure OAuth2 settings in Codefresh
+#### Step 3: Configure OAuth2 settings in Codefresh

 To complete the integration, configure the settings for the OAuth2 GitHub application in Codefresh.
 Configuring the settings creates a K8s ConfigMap that references the OAuth secret credentials.
 When configuring the settings, you can work in Form mode, or directly in the YAML manifest.

 >Important:
   > The values for all the settings in the ConfigMap are the `keys` in the secret file.

-1. In the Codefresh UI, go to Authentication (TBD).
+1. In the Codefresh UI, go to [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
-  The list always shows the default, predefined Codefresh provider account, and other custom provider accounts created, organized by Runtime, Type (Codefresh or Custom) and Status.
+  The list always shows the default predefined Codefresh provider account, and other custom provider accounts created, organized by Runtime, Type (Codefresh or Custom) and Status.

-  SCREENSHOT

-{:start="3"}
-1. Select **+ Use custom provider**.
-1. From the **Runtime** list, select the runtime to which to apply the current configuration.
+1. From the list, select the runtime to which to apply the current configuration.
 The runtime must be identical to the runtime to which you saved the K8s secret.
+1. Click **Edit** and then select **Use custom provider**.
-   > If you have managed clusters registered to the selected runtime, the configuration is available to all the clusters.
+   > If you have managed clusters registered to the selected runtime, the authentication account is available to all the clusters.

-{:start="5"}
-1. Select **Next**.
   The settings page is opened in **Form** mode.

     SCREENSHOT

-{:start="6"}
+{:start="4"}
 1. Configure the settings for the **GitHub OAuth2 Application**, either in **Form** or in **YAML** modes:
   * **Secret Name**: The name of the K8s secret file you created in the runtime cluster.
   * **Secret Namespace**: The namespace in the runtime cluster where you created the K8s secret.